What parameters are CFOs

 Cases of fraud also face penalties, prosecution, and arrest.

-Inspection Under GST
+Inspection under GST

-The Joint Commissioner of SGST/CGST (or a higher officer) may have reasons to believe that in order to evade tax, a person has suppressed any transaction or claimed excess input tax credit etc. Then the Joint Commissioner can authorize any other officer of CGST/SGST (in writing) to inspect places of business of the suspected evader.
+The Joint Commissioner of SGST/CGST (or a higher officer) may have reasons to believe that in order to evade tax, a person has suppressed any transaction or claimed excess input tax credit etc. Then the Joint Commissioner can authorise any other officer of CGST/SGST (in writing) to inspect places of business of the suspected evader.

 The Joint Commissioner of SGST/CGST can order for a search.
 He will order a search on the basis of results of inspection (or other reason) if he has reasons to believe